G14MB0/conductor-core/README.md

     volumes:
       - ./config:/etc/conductor:ro
       - conductor-cache:/root/.conductor
-    command: ["run", "--flow", "flows://order-routing.json"]
+    command: ["run", "--flow", "flows://order-routing.json", "--runtime-config", "/etc/conductor/flows/order-routing.runtime.json"]
 volumes:
   conductor-cache: {}
 ```

-The mounted `global.json` can point at remote repositories and include a `dependencies` list, ensuring any inline or process-based nodes have the Python packages they require.
+The mounted `global.json` provides the shared server defaults.
+Place each flow's runtime configuration under `/etc/conductor/flows` (mounted read-only from the host) and reference it via `--runtime-config`.
 When configuration is easier to manage as environment variables, set `CONDUCTOR_GLOBAL_CONFIG_JSON` to a JSON document instead of mounting a file.
 A ready-to-edit template lives in `deploy/docker-compose.yaml`.

 ## Example functions and nodes